ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 #### Editing Camera Overlays

-In the Camera Overlay's [settings popover](#the-overlay-settings-popover), a camera source and shape options will appear.
+In the Camera Overlay's [settings popover](#the-overlay-settings-popover), a camera source picker and shape options will appear.
 If you need a shape that isn't listed in the shape menu, pick <samp>Custom</samp> from the list of shapes.
 Then adjust the shape by dragging the Overlay from any corner.

+#### Showing Guest Names Automatically

+The settings popover will also include a <samp>Show Guest Name</samp> checkbox.
+This applies to [Interview Mode](../008-interview-mode) guest and [Zoom guests](../008-adding-zoom).
+Check this checkbox to automatically add a text overlay containing the guest's name.

 ## Screenshare Overlays